 Why You Need a Business Plan

-Ready to get down to business?
-But are you really, really ready?
-Got a business plan?
+Are you ready to get down to business?
+I mean really, really ready?
+Do you have a business plan?

-While writing a formal plan might not be at the tip top of a small business owner’s already full to-do list, it might make the difference between thriving and struggling.
+While writing a formal plan might not be at the very top of a small business owner’s already full to-do list, it could make the difference between succeeding and struggling.
 According to a study cited in the Harvard Business Review in 2017, entrepreneurs who wrote a plan were more likely to succeed than their non-planning counterparts.

 Starts Things Off Right

 A blueprint does a lot more than help you flesh out where you want to go; it pushes you to determine the best way to get there.
 Having a clear, carefully written plan before you break proverbial (or literal) ground can help you stay organized, on task, on schedule, and even help you manage stress during the early days of building a business.
 By sizing up the competition, mulling over marketing plans, and buckling down on the budget, you’re not just filling in the blanks, you’re writing yourself a blueprint to business success.